OMNI-SLO-Monitoring/OMNI-overview-and-documentation/README.md

 Database Service UI is at localhost:4000 <br />
 Price Service is at localhost:3300 <br />
 Price Service UI is at localhost:4300 <br />
+Account Service UI is at localhost:4100 <br />
 Monitor for Caching Service is at localhost:3400 <br />
 Issue Creator/Log Receiver is at localhost:3500 <br />
 Combined Monitoring Frontend is at localhost:4200 <br />